• Skip to Content

 CSU GE: None IGETC: None District GE: None

 The field biology courses introduce students to the human and natural histories of a variety of ecosystems.
-This course explores the biodiversity, geology, and human history of the central California coast with emphasis on Monterey Bay and Point Reyes National Seashore.
+This course explores the biodiversity and phenology (timing of biological events such as flowering, migration, and breeding) of Spring including the impacts of climate change on phenology.
+Human history and geology add context.
 The course entails on-campus lectures and field excursions.
-Course participation involves camping, hiking, and automobile travel.
+Course participation involves camping and hiking.
 Additional fees are required.

 Lecture Hours: 0.44 Lab Hours: 2.11 Repeatable: No Grading: O